• Skip to primary navigation

 5.5 ounce can tomato paste, 3 tablespoons chili powder, 1 teaspoon EACH: oregano and cumin

-• Pour the beef broth into the pot and scrape the bottom of the pot with your mixing spoon to remove any of the dark stuck on bits.
+• Pour the beef broth into the pot and use your mixing spoon to scrape the bottom, removing any dark bits that are stuck to the bottom.
 Add the crushed tomatoes, honey, and browned beef and bring the pot to a boil.
 Reduce the heat to low and cover the pot.
-Very gently simmer the steak chili for 2 hours.
-(See notes)
+Very gently simmer the steak chili for 2 hours – see notes.
+Just before serving, add the beans and let them warm.
+Season to taste with salt.

-3 cups beef bone broth, 28 ounce can crushed tomatoes, 2 tablespoons honey
+3 cups beef bone broth, 28 ounce can crushed tomatoes, 2 tablespoons honey, 14 ounce can kidney beans

 Video